-Diabetes in Elderly People: Issues Managing Diabetes As You Age
+Diabetes in the Elderly: Issues Managing Diabetes As You Age

 As people age and their bodies slowly lose functionality, the risk of developing Type 2 diabetes goes up.
-Even those seniors who get some exercise and who are not obese may develop symptoms of diabetes if their pancreas slows in production of insulin, or their body simply becomes less sensitive to insulin.
+Even those seniors who get some exercise, follow a healthy diet and who are not obese may develop symptoms of diabetes if their pancreas slows in production of insulin, or their body simply becomes less sensitive to insulin.
 As a result, blood sugar levels may rise to unhealthy levels which can cause serious complications and even death in some cases, if not treated.

 Managing diabetes in elderly people is not as straightforward as it can be in the younger population.
 However, in some cases it is even more important.
 With unhealthy swings in blood glucose levels, whether too high (hyperglycemia) or too low (hypoglycemia), the patient may experience dizziness, rapid heart rate, nausea, weight loss, incontinence, memory loss, depression, confusion and unsteadiness/shakiness.
 Many seniors are already susceptible to these conditions; when exacerbated by diabetes, they may be more likely to fall, get lost, and become too weak to fight off other illnesses or infection.

-Families need to be proactive in ensuring that elderly patients receive appropriate care to ensure that preventable complications from diabetes do not endanger their loved one's life.
+Families need to be proactive in ensuring that elderly patients receive appropriate diagnoses and care to ensure that preventable complications from diabetes do not endanger their loved one's life.

 Statistics on Diabetes in Elderly People